Skip to main content Skip to footer

 Real-world arrow diagram examples

-Theoretical knowledge of arrow diagrams solidifies when applied to specific industry scenarios.
-These examples illustrate how the methodology adapts to different operational challenges and demonstrate the practical value of network visualization.
+After digesting the theoretical knowledge of arrow diagrams, it’s helpful to look at specific industry scenarios.
+The examples below show how the method adapts to different operational challenges and demonstrate the practical value of network visualization.

 Construction project scheduling